qqianfeng/panda-simulator/README.md

     ```bash
     roslaunch panda_gazebo panda_hithand.launch
     ```
+    - or with the robotiq hand launch:
+        ```bash
+        roslaunch panda_gazebo panda_robotiq3f.launch
+        ```

 - Now you test the control by sending a command to the corresponding controller topic.
 E.g.

     ```bash
     rostopic pub /panda_hithand/panda_j1_position_controller/command std_msgs/Float64 "data: 0.0"
     ```
+    - Test the control of panda with mounted robotiq :

+        ```bash
+        rostopic pub /panda/panda_j7_position_controller/command std_msgs/Float64 "data: 1.0"
+        ```
+        Also, you can test the gripper functionality with the Robotiq3FGripperSimpleController.py or via ROS services as mentioned below in this Usage section.
 - To spawn the robotiq dummy gripper in gazebo run:

     ```bash